CatScan-crypt/Starknet-ERC20-Deployer/workflow.md

 9. [ ] Add scroll options for the table when over 7 list items.
 0. [ ] Change the icons of braavos and argent to starkscan and voyager and change copy icon in history.
 1. [ ] Add system alert when copy is inited.
+2. [ ] Add delete row in history table.
+3. [ ] Add a temp icon untill fetch is finised.

 ### Wallet Integration
 1. [ ] Disable button when sending transaction.
 (DeployContractInnerUI.jsx)
 2. [ ] Add error and block deploy button on special chars in name and symbol and do same on chars and special chars in supply.
 (DeployContractInnerUI.jsx)
 3. [ ] Block the switch chain button in wallet actions when on Braavos and add ! icon with message.
 (SwitchChain.tsx)
-4. [ ] Change Wallet Actions text to wallet hash and network and if not connected then it will have a "No Connected Wallet". (walletActions.jsx)
+4. [x] Change Wallet Actions text to wallet hash and network and if not connected then it will have a "No Connected Wallet". (walletActions.jsx)
 5. [ ] Add an "Add to wallet" column in history(addTokenExample.md)[https://starknetjs.com/docs/6.11.0/guides/walletAccount/].
+6. [ ] Add wallet icons to Wallet actions dropdown and current network.
+7. [ ] Add "Locked Wallet" text to Wallet actions when locked.

 ### Code Refactoring
 1. [ ] Modularize Setting.tsx.
 (Settings.jsx)